SteelCompendium/data-rules-md-dse/Abilities/Null/5th-Level Features/Iron Grip.md

   scc:
     - mcdm.heroes.v1:feature.ability.null.5th-level-feature:iron-grip-9-discipline
   scdc:
-    - 1.1.1:13.2.6.4:03
+    - 1.1.1:11.2.6.4:03
   source: mcdm.heroes.v1
   target: One creature
   type: feature/ability/null/5th-level-feature
 effects:
   - roll: Power Roll + Agility
-    t1: 10 + A damage; A < WEAK, grabbed
+    tier1: 10 + A damage; A < WEAK, grabbed
-    t2: 14 + A damage; A < AVERAGE, grabbed
+    tier2: 14 + A damage; A < AVERAGE, grabbed
-    t3: 18 + A damage; A < STRONG, grabbed
+    tier3: 18 + A damage; A < STRONG, grabbed
+  - name: Effect
-  - effect: While grabbed this way, the target takes a bane on the Escape Grab maneuver.
+    effect: While grabbed this way, the target takes a bane on the Escape Grab maneuver.
 Each time they use that maneuver, they take damage equal to twice your Agility score.
-    name: Effect
 ```